-I big puffy heart baking fun holiday cookies this time of year.
-Every year I make cookie plates for friends and family, and today I’m hooking you up with my mom’s favorite Christmas cookie!
+I love baking holiday cookies this time of year.
+Love with a capital L. Every year I make cookie plates for friends and family, and today I’m hooking you up with my mom’s favorite Christmas cookie!

 LOVE THIS RECIPE?
 PIN IT FOR LATER!

 The original, traditional Swedish Christmas cookies recipe uses cardamom and lemon.
 I’ve changed things up to include ginger, cinnamon, and orange.
 Your house is going to smell all kinds of amazing while these cookies bake!!

 You can absolutely use cardamom and lemon is you prefer.
 Swap out equal parts lemon zest for the orange zest and use 2 teaspoons cardamom in place of the cinnamon and nutmeg.

 - Ground cinnamon

 - Unsalted butter

 - Vanilla extract

 - Colored sanding sugar, Nonpareil sprinkles, or finely chopped toasted nuts